McCombs School Of Business CNBC Rankings

 DISCLAIMER: Do not take everything for granted !

 Berkshire Hathaway Inc. () is an American multinational conglomerate holding company headquartered in Omaha, Nebraska.
-Originally a textile manufacturer, the company transitioned into a conglomerate starting in 1965 under the management of chairman and CEO Warren Buffett and vice chairman Charlie Munger (from 1978 to 2023).
-Greg Abel now oversees most of the company's investments and has been named as Buffett's successor.
+Originally a textile manufacturer, the company transitioned into a conglomerate starting in 1965 under the management of chairman and CEO Warren Buffett (from 1970 to 2025) and vice chairman Charlie Munger (from 1978 to 2023).
+Greg Abel succeeded Buffett as CEO at the beginning of 2026.
 Buffett personally owns 38.4% of the Class A voting shares of Berkshire Hathaway, representing a 15.1% overall economic interest in the company.
 The company is often compared to an investment fund; between 1965, when Buffett gained control of the company, and 2023, the company's shareholder returns amounted to a compound annual growth rate (CAGR) of 19.8% compared to a 10.2% CAGR for the S&P 500.
-However, in the 10 years ending in 2023, Berkshire Hathaway produced a CAGR of 11.8% for shareholders, compared to a 12.0% CAGR for the S&P 500.
 From 1965 to 2023, the stock price had negative performance in only eleven years.
-In August 2024, Berkshire Hathaway became the eighth U.S. public company and the first non-technology company to be valued at over $1 trillion on the list of public corporations by market capitalization.
-Berkshire Hathaway is ranked 5th on the Fortune 500 rankings of the largest United States corporations by total revenue and 9th on the Fortune Global 500.
+In August 2024, Berkshire Hathaway became the eighth largest U.S. public company and the first non-technology company to be valued at over $1 trillion.
+Berkshire Hathaway is ranked 5th on the Fortune 500 and 9th on the Fortune Global 500.
+In surveys taken in the 2000s and 2010s by Barron's, Berkshire was named among the "Most Respected" companies by professional investors.
 Berkshire is one of the ten largest components of the S&P 500 and is on the list of largest employers in the United States.
 Its class A shares have the highest per-share price of any public company in the world, reaching $700,000 in August 2024, because the board of directors has historically been opposed to stock splits.

 Article title : Berkshire Hathaway